ElvannAbendroth/oodri-dev/src/content/portfolio/oodri.md

 }
 ---

-As much as I enjoy being actively involved in the design process of projects I work on, sometimes, the best solution is the one that gets you there the quickest.
-This portfolio is my project using Astro, which wasn't a big leap for me after working with NextJS.
-The reason I decided to build this website with a new framework rather than the one I had been working with for a while is because although NextJS can do all of those things, a more lightweight framework with a large collection of starter templates & themes to start with was going to save me a lot of time on the setup.
+## Project Overview
+This portfolio website is a static markdown site created using Astro 3.0.
+It's my first project with Astro.
+To begin, I used the "Astroship" theme as a starting point and customized its design and layouts to suit the project's needs.

+## Development Experience

+Developing this site was a quick and enjoyable process.
+Despite having no prior experience with Astro, I had a deployable version ready in just two days.
+I chose Astro over Jekyll due to its Node.js foundation and seamless compatibility with React, a technology I'm familiar with.

+I opted for Astro over Next.js for two reasons.
+First, I was curious about Astro's capabilities.
+Second, it proved to be more efficient.
+Astro's lightweight structure and extensive collection of starter templates and themes saved a lot of development time compared to Next.js.

+## Future Plans

+I'm looking forward to using Astro for future projects, building on the experience gained from this one.